How do I get a faculty advisor assigned to me?

 No particular language can be specified as being the best for you to take.
 You should consider what courses in a language you had in high school, and whether you might wish to build on that to complete the language requirement at Wright State.
 You should also consider what kind of career you envision, and whether any particular language might help your advancement.
 Ultimately, the decision is up to you.

 I had a good background in a foreign language in high school.
 Do I need to start at the 1010 level and take four courses in it at Wright State?

 No, you only need to complete, or test out of, the fourth course (2020 level) in the language at Wright State.
 You should check with the Department of Modern Languages for information about testing out of a language.

-I am an Anthropology major.
-I see that the three introductory courses to the subfields of Anthropology are all required courses for the major but are taken as part of the WSU Core.
-Before I decided to major in Anthropology, I had already taken two courses in Element 3.
+I am an anthropology major.
+I see that the three introductory courses to the subfields of anthropology are all required courses for the major but are taken as part of the Wright State Core.
+Before I decided to major in anthropology, I had already taken two courses in Element 3.
 Do I still need to take CST 2410 (Comparative Nonwestern Cultures)?